nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 Other Login Mechanisms
 ^^^^^^^^^^^^^^^^^^^^^^

-You can allow other login mechanisms (e.g. LDAP or ownCloud native) by creating a second Apache virtual host configuration.
-This second location is not protected by Shibboleth, and you can use your other ownCloud login mechanisms.
+You can allow other login mechanisms (e.g. LDAP or Nextcloud native) by creating a second Apache virtual host configuration.
+This second location is not protected by Shibboleth, and you can use your other Nextcloud login mechanisms.

 Session Timeout
 ^^^^^^^^^^^^^^^